‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Air transportation employees, including air traffic controllers, ramp personnel, aviation security, and aviation management

-- Workers who support the maintenance and operation of cargo by air transportation, including flight crews, maintenance, airport operations, and other on- and off- airport facilities workers
+- Workers who support the maintenance and operation of cargo by air transportation, including flight crews, maintenance, airport operations, and other on- and off-airport facilities workers

 COMMUNICATIONS AND INFORMATION TECHNOLOGY

-The Communications sector provides products and services that support the efficient operation of today’s global information-based society.
+The communications sector provides products and services that support the efficient operation of today’s global information-based society.
 Communication networks enable people around the world to contact one another, access information instantly, and communicate from remote areas.
 This involves creating a link between a sender (including voice signals) and one or more recipients using technology (e.g., a telephone system or the Internet) to transmit information from one location to another.

 Technologies are changing at a rapid pace, increasing the number of products, services, service providers, and communication options.
 The national communications architecture is a complex collection of networks that are owned and operated by individual service providers.
-Many of this

-sector’s products and services are foundational or necessary for the operations and services provided by other critical infrastructure sectors.
+Many of this sector’s products and services are foundational or necessary for the operations and services provided by other critical infrastructure sectors.
 The nature of communication networks involve both physical infrastructure (buildings, switches, towers, antennas, etc.) and cyber infrastructure (routing and switching software, operational support systems, user applications, etc.), representing a holistic challenge to address the entire physical-cyber infrastructure.

-The IT Sector provides products and services that support the efficient operation of today’s global information-based society and are integral to the operations and services provided by other critical infrastructure Sectors.
-The IT Sector is comprised of small and medium businesses, as well as large multinational companies.
-Unlike many critical infrastructure Sectors composed of finite and easily identifiable physical assets, the IT Sector is a functions-based Sector that comprises not only physical assets but also virtual systems and networks that enable key capabilities and services in both the public and private sectors.
+The IT sector provides products and services that support the efficient operation of today’s global information-based society and are integral to the operations and services provided by other critical infrastructure Sectors.
+The IT sector is comprised of small and medium businesses, as well as large multinational companies.
+Unlike many critical infrastructure sectors composed of finite and easily identifiable physical assets, the IT sector is a functions-based sector that comprises not only physical assets but also virtual systems and networks that enable key capabilities and services in both the public and private sectors.

 Essential Workforce – Communications: